sodadata/docs/soda-library/run-a-scan.md

 Optionally, you can insert the output of Soda Library scans into your data orchestration tool such as Dagster, or Apache Airflow.

 You can save Soda Library scan results anywhere in your system; the `scan_result` object contains all the scan result information.
 To import the Soda Library library in Python so you can utilize the `Scan()` object, install a Soda Library package, then use `from soda.scan import Scan`.
-Refer to [Define programmatic scans]({% link soda-library/programmatic.md %}) and [Test data in a pipeline]({% link soda/quick-start-prod.md %}) for details.
+Refer to [Define programmatic scans]({% link soda-library/programmatic.md %}) and [Test data in an Airflow pipeline]({% link soda/quick-start-prod.md %}) for details.
 <br />

 ## Next